act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 <p>Read about WAI on the <a href="http://w3.org/WAI">WAI webpage</a>.</p>
 ```

-#### Passed Example 13
+#### Passed Example 6

-This link, that is distinguishable by color (hue) from the other text in the same line, has a distinguishable box-shadow when it is hovered or focused.
+This link, that is distinguishable by color (hue) from the other text in the same line, has a distinguishable box-shadow.

 ```html
 <style>